devinkr/js-array-methods/readme.md

 (going through each element in an array and performing some operation).

 ### Passing Callback Functions to Higher Order Functions

-In order to explore some of the higher-order functions JavaScript provides, let's set up a simple development environment:

-1. Create a directory called `js-higher-order-functions` in your `sandbox` directory.
-1. Inside of it create an `index.html` file and a `script.js` file.
-1. Add boilerplate to `index.html`, link the script, then add a `console.log` to the script to make sure everything is wired up properly.

 We'll use the following array for the next few examples: